tengzl33t/ica0002/backup_sla.md

 Backup creates every day at 21:00-21:45 (12:00-21:15 for MySQL and 21:30-21:45 for InfluxDB) UTC preferably when nobody use services.
 Acceptable data loss: 1 day.

 Retention:
-Backups store for 2 weeks.
+Backups store for 2 weeks, could store more time, sysadmin makes a decision.
 Every sunday creates full backup, every other day only incremental.

 Usability checks:
 Twice a week, at tuesday and friday.